 I teach a children's book illustration class at the School of Visual Arts, in the continuing education department.
 I love working with my students, helping to prepare them to break into this field.
 I think it takes a combination of talent, lots of hard work, determination, perseverance and a certain amount of luck!

 I live in New York City.
 I have illustrated over 40 books (and written most of them).
 I have one grown daughter.
 She is a ballet dancer with New York City Ballet.
-My two cats are named Lola and Zoe.
+My cat is named Zoe.

 Here is a teachingbooks.net link to a recording where I introduce myself